anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   origin authentication to the certification request may be delegated to the protocol used for certificate management.

-## Solution Options for proof of Identity
+## Solution Options for Proof of Identity

   The certification request should be bound to an existing authenticated credential (here, the IDevID certificate) to enable a proof of identity